 Social situations can also be a source of stress for teens.
-They can feel pressure to fit in, to be popular and to have a lot of friends—whether these are real friends or not.
-And as teens become more independent, they may find themselves in new and possibly risky situations where they need to make tough choices.
+They might feel pressure to fit in, to be popular, and to have a lot of friends—whether these are real friends or not.
+And as teens get more independent, they may find themselves in new and even risky situations where they need to make tough choices.

 In high school, kids have to start thinking about what kind of career they want to pursue.
 They also have to choose a path: college, work, vocational training.
-If your child has an IEP, he’ll go through a formal process to plan that transition.
+Kids with IEPs will go through a formal process to plan that transition.
 But that alone may not lessen the stress.

-What you can do: Assure your child that feeling unsure or worried about the future is normal.
-Remind him that there are many ways for him to find success and happiness in life.
+What you can do: Remind kids that feeling unsure or worried about the future is normal.
+Explain that there are many ways to thrive and be happy in life.
 You can also:

 5. Concerns About College

-Just thinking about college can be stressful for kids with learning and thinking differences.
-But the process of getting there can create specific stressors.
-These include college entrance exams, filling out applications and choosing a school.
+Just thinking about college can be stressful for kids who learn and think differently.
+But the process of getting has its own stressors.
+These include college entrance exams, filling out applications, and choosing a school.

-It’s natural for kids with learning and thinking differences to feel stress about high school.
+It’s natural for teens who learn and think differently to feel stressed out.
 But ongoing stress can build and sometimes may lead to mental health issues.
 Know the signs of anxiety and depression.
-Don’t hesitate to reach out to your child’s doctor if you have concerns.
+Don’t hesitate to reach out to your health care provider if you have concerns.